laharps/up206a-lauren/Homework/Week 7 Reading Assignment.md

 * How big was this dataset?
 Did you use supercomputers to run this analysis?
 * How did you determine the best way to present the data?
 * What other analysis do you see possible with these data sources?
+* In addition to the necessary technical analysis, what other theoretical backgrounds undergird your work, particularly in choosing to define countries as "low-income" vs. "high-income" and speculating on policy remedies for the future?